SyabAhmad/Learn-Python-From-Scratch/statement.md

 # Welcome!

-This Python template lets you get started quickly with a simple one-page playground.
+This is Python Tutorials for beginner to start with

 ```python runnable
 print('Hello World!')